waewaebird/kafka-beginners-course/samples/WebDumpPractice_2.md

 You need to configure a sink connector to write records that fail into a dead letter queue topic.
 Requirements:
 * Topic name: DLQ-Topic
-* Headers containing error context must be added to the messagesWhich three configuration parameters are necessary?(Select three.)
+* Headers containing error context must be added to the messages Which three configuration parameters are necessary?(Select three.)
 - [ ] A. errors.tolerance=all
 - [ ] B. errors.deadletterqueue.topic.name=DLQ-Topic
 - [ ] C. errors.deadletterqueue.context.headers.enable=true